gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 ### Sedimentation

 Sedimentation occurs in between the strong-coupling and weak-coupling limits.
 A small amount of drag gradually drains orbital energy from clouds that would otherwise be ballistic, causing them to sink toward the center.
-That radial drift speed can be a model parameter, or it can be estimated based on a user-defined model for cool-cloud properties.
+That radial drift speed can be a model parameter, or it can be estimated based on a user-defined model for the properties of cool clouds.

 {: .note}
-A future Cloud Survival document can consider the conditions under which drifting clouds persist.
+A future *Cloud Survival* document can consider the conditions under which drifting clouds persist and the rate aat which sedimentation supplies gas to the central galaxy.

 ### Dissipation of Turbulent Support

-Reduction of a multiphase atmosphere's turbulent support is easiest to model in the strong-coupling limit, because dissipation of turbulence in the hot medium also reduces the velocity dispersion of the cool clouds.
+Reduction of a multiphase atmosphere's turbulent support is easiest to model in the strong-coupling limit, because dissipation of turbulence in the hot medium then also reduces the velocity dispersion of the cool clouds.

 Dissipation of kinetic energy in the weak-coupling limit is more model dependent.
 One approach to modeling it is to estimate the rate of inelastic cloud-cloud collisions in a population of cool ballistic clouds.
-Some of the kinetic energy of two colliding clouds initially dissipates into heat, presumably in shock fronts, and can contribute to $\dot{E}\_{\rm rad}$.
+Some of the kinetic energy of two colliding clouds initially dissipates into heat, presumably in shock fronts.
 What happens next depends on how quickly such collisions turn heat into radiative energy:

-* Rapid cooling converts the majority of the dissipated kinetic energy into photons, thereby reducing $E_{\rm CGM}$.
+* Rapid cooling converts the majority of the dissipated kinetic energy into photons, contributing to $\dot{E}\_{\rm rad}$ and thereby reducing $E_{\rm CGM}$.

-* Slow cooling may transfer some of the heated gas from the atmosphere's cool component and to the hot component.
+* Slow cooling may transfer some of the heated gas from the atmosphere's cool component to the hot component, lowering $f_{\rm cool}$ while $f_{\rm th}$ increases.

 The details of how to model cloud-cloud collisions in a multiphase **ExpCGM** model atmosphere are currently left to the user.